 span := trace.SpanFromContext(c.Request.Context())

-Step 3: Set attribute on current
+Step 3: Set custom attributes on the Span

 span.SetAttributes(attribute.String("controller", "books"))